KamalAwasthi/Perry-The-Hidden-Explorer/README.md

   3. A simple list to manage the hidden file log.
   4. Password can be changed by entering the current password

+##Getting Started:

+  1. Download the [Autohotkey](http://ahkscript.org/) and install.
+  2. Download the .zip filder of Hidden-Explorer.
+  3. Extract the files and save at your desired destination.
+  4. Go to the extracted folder and run(double-click) `popuptest.ahk`.
+  5. Press the Hotkey(s) to get started.

 ##Library Used: [Libcrypt.ahk](https://github.com/ahkscript/libcrypt.ahk)
 used for encrypting the list of hidden files and password so formed.